Holy Himalaya Eco Trek

 8 Hours

-On this day, we will trek from Yamphudin to Tortong, a picturesque village in Nepal in the Kanchenjunga region.
-Nestled at an altitude of approximately 2,995 meters, Tortong boasts breathtaking mountain vistas, verdant landscapes, and pristine valleys.
-The village is renowned for its rich cultural heritage and the warm hospitality of its locals.
-Tortong offers a serene and tranquil ambiance, making it an ideal resting point for trekkers and nature enthusiasts seeking peace and a closer connection with nature.
-This tranquil destination allows visitors to rejuvenate amidst stunning natural beauty and experience the unique charm of the region.
+We trek from Yamphudin to Tortong, a very beautiful village of Nepal in the Kanchenjunga region.
+It lies at an altitude of about 2,995 meters and offers great mountain views, green landscapes, and valleys.
+This village is famous for its rich cultural heritage and the warm hospitality of the locals.
+Tortong is serene and tranquil; hence, it is a perfect resting point for trekkers and nature lovers who seek peace and are closer to nature.
+The serenity here lets the visitor rejuvenate amidst nature's splendor and enjoy the charm of the place.

 5